civican/legisinfo/42-1/bills/C-64/bill_text.md

 ### Section 268.1

-Subsections 11(5) and 12(5), section 45 and **subsection** 195(3) do not, by reason of section 10 of the `Crown Liability and Proceedings Act`, relieve the Crown of liability in respect of a tort or extracontractual civil liability to which the Crown would otherwise be subject.
+Subsections 11(5) and 12(5), section 45 and subsection 195(3) do not, by reason of section 10 of the `Crown Liability and Proceedings Act`, relieve the Crown of liability in respect of a tort or extracontractual civil liability to which the Crown would otherwise be subject.

-> **Explanatory Note**:
-> Existing text of section 268.1:
-> *Existing Text*:
-> > Subsections 11(5) and 12(5), section 45 and subsections 154(3) and 195(3) do not, by reason of section 10 of the `Crown Liability and Proceedings Act`, relieve the Crown of liability in respect of atort or extracontractual civil liability to which the Crown would otherwise be subject.

 ### Section 151